psychemedia/winter-tales/src/gawain_notes.md

 "And do you have anything for me, Gawain?"

-And Gawain approaches the Lord, a little more confidently this time, cups his thick read beard in his hands once again, and kisses him once, then twice, in return.
+And Gawain approaches the Lord, a little more confidently this time, cups his thick red beard in his hands once again, and kisses him once, then twice, in return.

 "Gawain...
 You have certainly been keeping yourself amused..."